Chapter 13 Other Distributions and Simulations

 13.1 The Geometric Distribution

-The syntax of dgeom() is
+The syntax of dgeom() is:

 where the arguments are:

-The syntax of pgeom() is
+The syntax of pgeom() is:

 where the arguments are:

-• lower.tail: If TRUE (default), probabilities are \(P(X \leq q)\), otherwise, \(P(X > q)\).
+• lower.tail: If TRUE, it calculates \(P(X \leq q)\), otherwise \(P(X > q)\).

 The syntax of qgeom() is